Skilled Divorce Attorneys Focus on Asset Protection in New Jersey

 Trustworthy advocates handle the division of marital estates (from high net worth sophisticated matters to straight-forward simple asset division)

 If you’ve achieved a comfortable standard of living, you certainly want to maintain that lifestyle after your divorce.
 To get there, you need effective advocacy from a knowledgeable attorney.
-This is always our goal at Helfand & Associates to be efficient and effective.
-At Helfand & Associates in Whippany and Paramus, we have extensive experience counseling high net worth clients along with many other New Jersey residents.
+This is always our goal in the family law & divorce practice at Schenck Price to be efficient and effective.
+At Schenck Price, based in Florham Park, we have extensive experience counseling high net worth clients along with many other New Jersey residents.
 We work to protect your valuable assets during the equitable distribution process by providing personalized legal support no matter the size of your estate.
 No matter their net worth people try to avoid unnecessary waste of time and money.
 Our attorneys review the details of your finances to put you in the strongest possible position during discussions and litigation relating to the allocation of marital property.

 New Jersey’s equitable distribution process